Five stages of grief: Criticism

 A widely cited 2003 study of bereaved individuals conducted by Maciejewski and colleagues at Yale University obtained some findings consistent with a five-stage hypothesis but others inconsistent with it.
 Several letters were also published in the same journal criticizing this research and arguing against the stage idea.
 It was pointed out, for example, that instead of "acceptance" being the final stage of grieving, the data actually showed it was the most frequently endorsed item at the first and every other time point measured; that cultural and geographical bias within the sample population was not controlled for; and that out of the total number of participants originally recruited for the study, nearly 40% were excluded from the analysis who did not fit the stage model.
 In subsequent work, Prigerson & Maciejewski focused on acceptance (emotional and cognitive) and backed away from stages, writing that their earlier results "might more accurately be described as 'states' of grief."

 George Bonanno, Professor of Clinical Psychology at Columbia University, in his book The Other Side of Sadness: What the New Science of Bereavement Tells Us About Life After a Loss, summarizes peer-reviewed research based on thousands of subjects over two decades and concludes that a natural psychological resilience is a principal component of grief and that there are no stages of grief to pass.
 Bonanno's work has also demonstrated that absence of grief or trauma symptoms is a healthy outcome.

 Among social scientists, another criticism is a lack of theoretical underpinning.
 Because the stages arose from anecdotes and not underlying theoretical principles it contains conceptual confusion.
-For example, some stages represent emotions while others represent cognitive processes.
+For example, some people criticize that some stages represent emotions while others represent cognitive processes, as if the experience felt must discern one from another.
 Also, there is no rationale for arbitrary dividing lines between states.
 On the other hand, there are other theoretically based, scientific perspectives that better represent the course of grief and bereavement such as: trajectories approach, cognitive stress theory, meaning-making approach, psychosocial transition model, two-track model, dual process model, and the task model.